asdfv/LodeGro/README.md

 1. Download the project from this repository

 	* In file **src\main\resources\application.properties** set the username and password for Postgress
-	* In the console, navigate to the folder with the project and run the command `gradle build`
 	* Change in the file **deploy.cmd** variable *tomcat* to Tomcat installation folder.
-	* Run deploy.cmd
+	* In the console, navigate to the folder with the project and run the command `gradle deploy`
 	* Wait for the Tomcat start and go to the URL [http://localhost:8080/lodegro/](http://localhost:8080/lodegro/)